GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/gcs_ocn_bq_ingest/README.md

 1. [Pub/Sub Notification](https://cloud.google.com/storage/docs/pubsub-notifications)
 object finalize.
-1. Cloud Function subscribes to notifications and ingests all the data into BigQuery a directory once a `_SUCCESS` file arrives.
+1. Cloud Function subscribes to notifications and ingests all the data into BigQuery from a GCS prefix once a `_SUCCESS` file arrives.
+The success file name is configurable with environment variable.

 ## Deployment